 Reinstall invites you to join us in revisiting classics of PC gaming days gone by.
-This week, Richard Cobbett returns to the post-nuclear isometric wonderland of Fallout 2.

 Let me tell you the story of a town called New Reno.
 Isolated and protected from the worst of the Great War by its mountains, it rose from the wasteland like a phoenix addicted to a deadly drug.
 Folks called it the capital of sin and whores, safe for tourists only while their pockets jangled with precious bottle caps.
 At least, that's how it was before you arrived.